 If you do end up needing to buy a new one, don’t worry—you can check out our article on best air fryers!

 Air fryers are a great way to cook delicious food without a lot of oil.
-If your air fryer has stopped working, these steps can help you fix it and get back to cooking.
+If your air fryer has stopped working or won’t turn on, these steps can help you fix it and get back to cooking.
 Your air fryer isn’t going to be as easy as other kitchen appliances, but with a little bit of research and patience, you’ll have your appliance up and running in no time.
 Best of luck!

 If you’re still having trouble and need additional help, please don’t hesitate to contact us through our contact page and we will get back to you as soon as possible.